 If you are like most people, you haven’t prepared a current inventory list, or videotaped your belongings.
 So, when it comes time to file a claim, you can only rely on memory.
 That’s why it is best to be prepared and create an inventory list ahead of time — before a loss occurs!

 What to include in your home insurance inventory list:

 - Where and when the item was purchased

 - Cost of the item

 - Brand and model

-- Take photographs and videos of your belongings, and store them digitally so you can access from anywhere.
+- Take photographs and videos of your belongings and store them digitally so you can access them from anywhere.
 The more detailed inventory you have, the better.

 - Update regularly!
 When you make a significant purchase, add the information to the inventory while the details are fresh in your mind.
 This is also a good time to delete items that you have replaced or no longer own.

 - Understand what is covered in your existing policy.
-Some items such as jewelry, art and collectibles need to be insured separately from your homeowner’s insurance plan.
-Make sure you check with your agent so you know that you are properly covering your valuables.
+Some items such as jewelry, art, and collectibles need to be insured separately from your homeowners insurance plan.
+Make sure you check with your insurance agent so you know that you are properly covering your valuables.